FerOrdSom/frontfront/doc/dev_diary.md

 ## 2023-06-27: Redesigning wall objects rendering and game screen
 - For proper visualization on the canvas.
 - Adding a score to the screen.
+- Some minor content adjustments and CSS changes.